-Under the presumption that this cheating probability of the receiver is indeed smaller than one, the security of Protocol 7 can be further amplified by using a well-known result by Damgard, Kilian and Savail (see Lemma 3 of [5]):
+Under the presumption that this cheating probability of the receiver is indeed smaller than one, the security of Protocol 7 can be further amplified by using a well-known result by Damgard et al. (see Lemma 3 of [6]):

-Theorem 8 (OT-Amplification [5]).
-Let (p,q)-WOT be a 1-2-OT protocol where the sender with probability p learns the choice bit c and the receiver with probability q learns the other bit $b{1-c}$ .
-Assume that p+q<1.
-Then the probabilities p and q can be reduced by running k (p,q)-WOT-protocols to obtain a $(1-(1-p)^k,q^k)$ -WOT protocol.
+Theorem 8 (OT-amplification [6]) Let (p,q)-WOT be a 1-2-OT protocol where the sender with probability p learns the choice bit c and the receiver with probability q learns the other bit b{1-c} .
+Assume that p+q < 1.
+Then the probabilities p and q can be reduced by running k (p,q)-WOT protocols to obtain a $(1-(1-p)^k,q^k)$ -WOT protocol.

-In the case of our OT-Protocol 7 it holds that p=0, whence the technique of Damgard et al. leads to an efficient security amplification, and to a $(0,q^k)$ -WOT protocol.
-The PUF does not need to be transferred k times, but one PUF-transfer suffices.
-We remark that the probability amplification according to Theorem 8 is not possible with Protocol 1 after our quadratic attack, since the attack leads to a cheating probability of one for the receiver, i.e., $p+q\geq 1$ in the language of Theorem 8.
+In the case of our OT protocol 7 it holds that p=0, whence the technique of Damgard et al. leads to an efficient security amplification, and to a $(0,q^k)$ -WOT protocol.
+The PUF does not need to be transferred k times, but one PUF transfer suffices.
+We remark that the probability amplification according to Theorem 8 is not possible with Protocol 1 after our quadratic attack, since the attack leads to a cheating probability of one for the receiver, i.e., $p+q \geq 1$ in the language of Theorem 8.

-Let us quantatively illustrate the security gain of Protocol 7 over Protocol 1 via a simplified back-of-the-envelope calculation: We argued earlier that via our quadratic attack, a malicious receiver who has read out $2 \cdot 2^{18}$ CRPs from an optical PUF can cheat with probability 1 (= with certainty) in Protocol 1.
+Let us quantatively illustrate the security gain of Protocol 7 over Protocol 1 via a simplified back-of-the-envelope calculation: we argued earlier that via our quadratic attack, a malicious receiver who has read out 2×2^{18} CRPs from an optical PUF can cheat with probability 1 (= with certainty) in Protocol 1.
 Let us compare this to the case that an optical PUF is used in the IH-based Protocol 7.
-Let us assume that the adversary has collected the same number of CRPs (= $2 \cdot 2^{18}$ CRPs) as in the quadratic attack, and that the (multi-bit) response of the optical PUF on the remaining CRPs is still hard to preduct, i.e., it cannot be predicted better than with probability $\epsilon \leq 2^{-100}$ .
-Then by Theorem 6 and by our above analysis, the adversary's chances to break Protocol 7 are merely around $15.6805 \cdot 2^{19} \cdot 2^{-35} + 2^{-100} \approx 0.00024$ .
+Let us assume that the adversary has collected the same number of CRPs $(=2\times2^{18} \text{ CRPs})$ as in the quadratic attack, and that the (multibit) response of the optical PUF on the remaining CRPs is still hard to preduct, i.e., it cannot be predicted better than with probability $\epsilon \leq 2^{-100}$.
+Then by Theorem 6 and by our above analysis, the adversary's chances to break Protocol 7 are merely around $15.6805 \times 2^{19} \times 2^{-35} + 2^{-100} \approx 0.00024$.
 This probability can then be exponentially reduced further via Theorem 8.

-On the downside, however, the IH-Protocol 5 has a round complexity that is linear (i.e., equal to $\lambda-1$ ) in the security parameter $\lambda$ .
-This is relatively significant for the optical PUF (where $\lambda=35$ ) and electrical PUFs with medium bitlengths (where $\lambda=64$ ).
-One possible way to get around this problem is to use the constant round interactive hashing scheme by Ding et al. [7].
-However, this scheme has slightly worse security guarantees than the IH scheme of the last sections.
-Future work will analyze the exact security loss under the use of the IH scheme of Ding.
-A first analysis to this end can be found in van Dijk and Rührmair [6].
+On the downside, however, the IH Protocol 5 has a round complexity that is linear (i.e., equal to $\lambda - 1$) in the security parameter λ .
+This is relatively significant for the optical PUF (where $\lambda=35$) and electrical PUFs with medium bitlengths (where $\lambda=64$).
+One possible way to get around this problem is to use the constant round interactive hashing scheme by Ding et al. [8].
+However, this scheme has slightly worse security guarantees than the IH scheme of Theorem 6.